 MacDonald studied at York University and NSCAD University, focusing on interdisciplinary studio practice and sound.
-He has received distinctions, awards and grants such as a Danish international visiting artist residency, the Canada Council Paris Studio, a Canada Council Research and Production Grant to research found video and audio from various archives throughout Canada, numerous grants from the OAC, a pre-commercialization grant from FEDDEV, several indirect Social Sciences and Humanities Research Council grants to help fund artistic research, a residency at the Royal College of Art in London, England, and the Established Artist Award for Niagara, to name a few.
+He has received distinctions, awards and grants such as a Danish international visiting artist residency, the Canada Council Paris Studio, a Canada Council Research and Production Grant to research found video and audio from various archives throughout Canada, numerous grants from the OAC, a pre-commercialization grant from FEDDEV, a residency at the Royal College of Art in London, England, and the Established Artist Award for Niagara.

-Currently, he is working on a large-scale research project with Professor Brenda Segone entitled MASR: Research in Modern and Contemporary Art.
-The project aims to map Egyptian modern and contemporary art through the curation of an exhibition series (with associated artist talks and workshops), the publication of a series of exhibition catalogs, and the creation of a web repository.
+Currently, he is working on a large-scale research project entitled MASR: Research in Modern and Contemporary Egyptian Art.
+The project aims to map Egyptian modern and contemporary art through the production of an exhibition series at the Sharjah Art Gallery, the publication of a series of exhibition catalogs, and a series of artist talks and workshops.

-This year, MacDonald is collaborating with Professor Kurt Campbell from the University of Cape Town as part of a HUSSLab Global South Co-Teaching Fund, supported by the Andrew W. Mellon Foundation.
-The collaboration aims to draw attention to the opportunities and restrictions technology affords citizens in artistic expression.
+This year, MacDonald collaborated with Professor Kurt Campbell (University of Cape Town) and Professor Michelle Stewart (University of Kwazulu Natal, Durban) as part of two HUSSLab Global South Co-Teaching Fund projects, supported by the Andrew W. Mellon Foundation.
+Their collaborations draw attention to the opportunities and restrictions technology affords citizens in artistic expression within the Global South.

-MacDonald teaches visual arts in the Department of the Arts.
+Duncan MacDonald is the Director of the Visual Arts program in the Department of the Arts.